Eduardiko/ArtBible/docs/README.md

 # Improvements, innovations & comments

 - **Every project is unique**.
 While the template created is a good point to start, it is by no means meant to be the mandatory way to do so.
-Adapt the bible to your project's needs.
+Start by lining up all the elements needed to be showcased in a simple document and adapt the bible to your project's needs.
 - **Get creative!** Remember that this is one of the best GDD to showcase a sponsor or publisher to present your game.
 Fonts, color choices, page backgrounds...
 Make them pretty!
 - **Show rather than tell**.
 On exception of backstories and descriptions, be as schematic as possible in all items possibles.
 If there's a need to include a moodboard for each item, do so, rather than trying to explain with huge texts.